matteius/ingenic-t31-zrt-kernel-4.4.94/Documentation/filesystems/fscrypt.rst

 Except for those special files, it is forbidden to have unencrypted files, or files encrypted with a different encryption policy, in an encrypted directory tree.
-Attempts to link or rename such a file into an encrypted directory will fail with EPERM.
+Attempts to link or rename such a file into an encrypted directory will fail with EXDEV.
 This is also enforced during ->lookup() to provide limited protection against offline attacks that try to disable or downgrade encryption in known locations where applications may later write sensitive data.
 It is recommended